-5. Add a twist to ordinary cocktails with bright, naturally colored ingredients such as tomato, blueberry, or pomegranate juice.
-Try this bright red Vegan Vampire Martini.
+5. Add a twist to ordinary cocktails with bright, naturally colored ingredients such as spirulina, tomato, blueberry, or pomegranate juice.
+Try this bright green Grasshopper Cocktail.

 To complete your ghoul-orous fête, whip up these Spooky Eyeball Mini-Cupcakes for your guests!
 They’ll be screaming with delight.
 Need more ideas for scary treats?
 Chloe has recipes for Witches’ Fingers Cookies and a Haunted Halloween Layer Cake on her website.

 For even more spooky fun, check out these VegNews Halloween-tastic resources (if you dare!):